Miyamoto Musashi: Biography

-Musashi developed eczema during infancy which had an adverse effect on his appearance.
+Musashi developed eczema during infancy, which had an adverse effect on his appearance.
 Another story claims that he never bathed himself because he did not want to be surprised unarmed.
-Historian Kamiko writes, "For his entire life, Musashi never took a wife, cut his hair, or entered a bath".
+Historian Kamiko writes, "For his entire life, Musashi never took a wife, cut his hair, or entered a bath."

-According to The Book of Five Rings, Musashi testified that his first duel occurred when he was still 13 years old.
-His opponent was a Arima Kihei, a swordsman who practised Kashima Shintō-ryū martial arts that were created by Tsukahara Bokuden.
+According to The Book of Five Rings, Musashi testified that his first duel occurred when he was still 12–13 years old.
+His opponent was a Arima Kihei, a swordsman who practised Kashima Shintō-ryū martial arts, which were created by Tsukahara Bokuden.
 Musashi was victorious.
 The second duel happened when Musashi was 16 years old, when he won another victory against Tadashima Akiyama, a swordsman who was native to Tajima Province.
-Musashi's third duel, at age 21 was in Kyoto, where he defeated several students of a famous sword fighting school.

 In 1599, Musashi left his village at age 15 or 16.
 (Note: One source states 15, but another states he was 16 years old in 1599 which aligns with the age reported in Musashi's first duel.)

+Musashi's third duel, at age 21 was in Kyoto, where he defeated several students of a famous sword fighting school.